oscargdd/draft-dbb-netmod-enhanced-acl/draft-dbb-netmod-acl.md

           leaf-list protocol {
             type union {
               type uint8;
-              type string; //Check if we can reuse IANA maintained module }
+              type string; //Check if we can reuse an IANA-maintained module }
             description
               "Value of the protocl set.";